 Death road by bike

-At the end of the day you can choose to go back to La Paz by bus or stay overnight in the nice village of Coroico.
-It is important to set out with a reliable organization for this tour, so that you are sure of the right bikes and guides.
+At the end of the day you can choose to travel back by bus to La Paz or stay overnight in Coroico village.
+It is important to set out with a reliable organization, so that you are sure of the right bikes and professional guides.
 Also, it is important to take your time and be safe during this trip.
 It is possible to extend your tour with a zipline experience, flying above the mountains.
 This tour is one of the best things to do in Bolivia if you are ready for some adventure.

 The Bolivian Inca trail